1. Apply Online for the Fall 2024 - Spring 2025 school year.

-Transfer Students: In addition to applying online in TADS you must provide academic transcripts, attendance records, AND discipline log from previous high schools attended.
+Transfer Students: Apply online through Finalsite.
+You must provide academic transcripts, attendance records, AND discipline log from previous high schools attended.
 If there are no documented disciplinary incidents, then a brief letter is needed from an administrator stating that to be the case.
 No review will take place until all requested documents have been submitted.

 IEP or 504 Plan (SNSP): Students who have an IEP or 504 Plan must submit copies along with their application.

 If records are falsified or information is withheld, a student’s acceptance will be impacted and the student will be asked to withdraw.

 2. Acceptance Letter: If academically accepted, you will receive an Acceptance Letter (via email) .
 Next step is to complete enrollment.
 With completion of enrollment, a verification email will be sent.

 Please note, Martin Luther reserves the right to rescind acceptance if 8th grade is not successfully completed or if there are indications of inappropriate student behavior.

 3. Class Selection: These take place at the end of February or early April.
 Invites will be sent after Academic Acceptance and a Financial Plan are verified.